 R v GJ (‘Operation Fashion’): Henry represented a well-known graffiti artist charged with multiple counts of causing graffiti damage to London Underground and railway carriages, following an extensive and international Police operation.

-R v MT: a defendant charged with the rare offence of causing bodily injury through “wanton or furious driving” was acquitted after a long trial which involved live expert evidence concerning the mechanics of injury and associated collision damage.
+R v MT: Henry’s client, who was charged with the rare offence of causing bodily injury through “wanton or furious driving”, was acquitted after a long trial which involved live expert evidence concerning the mechanics of injury and associated collision damage.
 Henry has appeared in many cases involving collision damage experts, including a number when acting on behalf of British Telecom, such that he is adept as handling expert evidence in this area.

 R v PWC and Another (‘Operation Regent’): Henry appeared as junior alone in a lengthy trial arising from ‘Operation Regent’, concerning the conspiracy to commit robbery of cash-in-transit deliveries across South East England.

-R v CB: Henry represented a Defendant prosecuted by the DWP for possessing criminal property, namely stolen and adulterated benefit cheques.
+R v CB: Henry represented a defendant prosecuted for possessing criminal property, namely stolen and adulterated benefit cheques.
 The accused was acquitted after trial on all counts.